 I like to say that life is not a fairy tale.
 But it can be a fairy tale in reverse, if you’re able to withstand all the setbacks that will undoubtedly happen, but your strength, your power, your resilience can never be taken away from you.
 You have to give it away to lose it.

 So when you fall down seven times, RISE UP EIGHT!
 And I’m thankful for all the times I’ve fallen.
 As I wrote on our band, X: THC ‘s website, in Chapter Four of “Origins”…

 Every day now, I thank god for everything…For the inspiration to create this magical art, for the persistence to keep it going when everything seemed to conspire against all hope of success, and yes, even for the physical problems I developed.

 Because without them, I would not have realized how important it is to appreciate every breath… to appreciate sight and normal functioning of the body… things we never take a moment to think about.
 I thought things could never get worse when I was in production, with money troubles and stress that wracked my body, mind and soul.
 But it was when I could not see, that I saw what could not be seen.

 Today, Michael’s original business, Nova Music Productions, Inc. has expanded to include Nova Custom Label Printing, Nova Disc, and Hypnotical Entertainment.

 Michael’s story has recently been featured on Entrepreneur Magazine‘s website, Entrepreneur.com, and he continues to tell his story through numerous ongoing interviews.

-The upcoming documentary film, Never Give Up – The Miracle of X: THC will feature the full version of Michael’s story, but meanwhile you can read the story of overcoming adversity in its entirety on the X: THC website.
+The upcoming documentary film, Never Give Up – The Miracle of X: THC will feature the full version of the story, but meanwhile you can read the full story of overcoming adversity in its entirety on the X: THC website.